Nasipit: Geography

 Nasipit occupies the north-western portion of the province.
-It is bounded in the east and south by Buenavista, west by Carmen, and north by the Butuan Bay.
+It is bounded in the east and south by Buenavista, west by Carmen, and north by Butuan Bay.
 It is 24 km west of Butuan and 175 km north-east of Cagayan de Oro.
 The town is accessible by sea through the inter-island vessels docking in the Nasipit International Seaport, to destinations such as Manila, Cebu, Bohol, and Cagayan de Oro.